wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-excel/includes/4-worksheets-commands.md

 Within a control, developers can define *actions* or *items*.
 An `Action` element is used to do an action, such as showing a task pane or executing a custom function.

-The `Items` collection allows developers to add additional menu items to the ribbon button as shown in the following image.
+The `Items` collection allows developers to add more menu items to the ribbon button as shown in the following image.
 Notice each sub menu item also has a `Action` element as well:

 ![Screenshot of add-in manifest and an Office application](../media/04-manifest-05.png)